|Datasheet||Specific References||Reviews||Related Products||Protocols|

 Bulk packages of recombinant proteins are provided as frozen liquid.
 They are shipped out with blue ice unless customers require otherwise.

 |Measured in a cell proliferation assay using BALB/c 3T3 mouse fibroblasts.|

 The ED50 for this effect is typically 0.6-3 μg/mL.

-FGF17 is a member of the fibroblast growth factor (FGF) family.
-FGFs play multiple biological functions including embryonic development cell growth, morphogenesis, tissue repair, tumor growth and invasion.
+FGF-13, also known as FGF17, belongs to the fibroblast growth factor (FGF) family.
+Members of this family show broad mitogenic and cell survival activities, and play a role in a variety of biological processes including embryonic development cell growth, morphogenesis, tissue repair, tumor growth and invasion.
 FGF-13 is preferentially expressed in the embryonic brain.
-It contains a typical hydrophobic signal sequence at its N terminus.
-FGF-13 functions in the regulation of embryonic development and acts as signaling molecule in the induction and patterning of the embryonic brain.
+It interacts with FGFR3 and FGFR4.
+FGF-13 plays an important role in the regulation of embryonic development and as signaling molecule in the induction and patterning of the embryonic brain.
 It is also required for normal brain development.